openvinotoolkit/operator/helm-charts/ovms/README.md

 python client.py
 Detected class: 310
 ```
+Class 310 represents a bee in the [Imagenet dataset](https://image-net.org/).

 ## Demo - deployment of the Model Server with a Vehicle analysis pipeline
 This demonstration deploys the model server serving a directed acyclic graph with [vehicle analysis](https://github.com/openvinotoolkit/model_server/tree/main/demos/vehicle_analysis_pipeline/python) in Kubernetes.